Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Holonomy and flow in hyperbolic time

 Fix $\sigma_1\in\intoo{0}{\sigma_0}$.
-We want to prove the following.
+We want to prove the following result, which is somehow a control of the distortion of the holonomy mappings.
+See also similar results formulated in properties (H2), (H3), (H2)', (H3)', (H2)", (H3)" in \cite[pp.~615--617]{DNSII}.
 Note that this is where being in dimension~$2$ is crucial for the case of linearizable singularities~\cite{DNSII}.
-Indeed, for transversals of higher dimension, one would have polydisks of the form $\Delta=r_1\set{D}\times\dots\times r_n\set{D}$, with possibly very degenerate quotients $\frac{r_i}{r_j}$ and no refinement lemma would be available.
+Indeed, for transversals of higher dimension, one would have polydisks of the form $\Delta=r_1\set{D}\times\dots\times r_n\set{D}$, with possibly very degenerate quotients $\frac{r_i}{r_j}$ and no refinement lemma such as Lemma~\ref{lemref} would be available.

 \begin{prop} We keep the notations of Proposition~\ref{holodefD}.
 If $h_1$ is sufficiently small, $R$ is sufficiently large and $D'\subset2D$ is a disk, then $\Hol_{\lambda}(D')$ is $\sigma_1$-quasi-round. \end{prop}